You want smart political talk without the meltdowns?

 That guy who supports killing Jewish kids and raping Jewish women.

-Um he supports Hamas.
+He supports Hamas.

-And uh Hamas has in their charter the destruction of Israel.
+Hamas is a designated terrorist organization, and Hamas has in their charter the destruction of Israel.

-I but we're worried about Elon Musk, though, because he's the Nazi.
+But we're worried about Elon Musk, though, because he's the Nazi.

 And you're seeing that every day as they continue to double down, triple down with things like what we saw off the State of the Union, everything you just listed, and things like this.

-There's not a day that goes by where I don't feel more and more quite honestly disgusted with the party.
+There's not a day that goes by where I don't feel more and more, quite honestly, disgusted with the party.

 And I don't want that.